MD25 - Dual 12Volt 2.8Amp H Bridge Motor Drive

 The mode command changes the way the

 speed/turn values are used.
-The options
+The options being:

-written then the speed registers is literal
+setting) If a value of 0 is written then the speed registers is

-speeds in the range of 0 (Full Reverse) 128 (Stop) 255
+literal speeds in the range of 0 (full reverse) 128

-1, Mode 1 is similar to Mode 0,
+1, Mode 1 is similar to mode 0, except

-2, Writing a value of 2 to the
+2, Writing a value of 2 to the mode

-mode will make speed1 control both motors speed, and speed2 becomes the
+will make speed1 control both motors speed, and speed2 becomes the

 turn value.

-Data is in the range of 0 (Full Reverse) 128
+Data is in the range of 0 (full reverse) 128 (stop)

-3, Mode 3
+3, Mode 3 is similar to mode 2, except

-Data is in the range of -128 (Full Reverse) 0
+Data is in the range of -128 (full reverse) 0

 GET VI or SET VI

-This command instructs the MD25 to send the battery volts reading (125 =
+This command instructs the MD25 to send the battery volts

-12.5v), then the current being drawn by motor 1 (roughly 1 count per 100mA) and
+12.5v), then the current being drawn by motor 1 (roughly 1 count

 finally the current being drawn by motor 2.